Direct dependencies between neurons explain activity

 To gain intuition, consider an output $y$ that performs a logical function on two binary inputs $x_1$ and $x_2$ with error rate $\epsilon$ (Fig.~\ref{fig_maxEnt}e).
 For AND and OR gates, as $\epsilon$ increases, the output becomes more stochastic, leading to higher variability (Fig.~\ref{fig_maxEnt}f).
 Across all error rates $\epsilon$, we find that the direct entropy $S_\text{dir}$ lies close to the true entropy $S_\text{true}$, such that the model provides a tight approximation to the true computation.
 As errors vanish and the output becomes deterministic ($\epsilon = 0$), the minimal model becomes exact ($S_\text{dir} = S_\text{true}$) and all the variability in $y$ is explained by direct dependencies ($S_\text{dir} = 0$).
-This reflects the fact that AND and OR are linearly separable functions and thus are exactly described by a perceptron, which (as discussed above) is a purely direct computation.\cite{Muroga-01} For comparison, consider the XOR function, the classic example of a higher-order computation that depends irreducibly on the specific combination of inputs $x_1$ and $x_2$ (Fig.~\ref{fig_maxEnt}g).
-We find that direct dependencies provide no information about the computation ($S_\text{dir} = S_\text{tot}$), such that all the variability arises from either higher-order dependencies or latent stochasticity.
-Together, these results demonstrate how, even in simple cases, computations can be decomposed into their constituent parts. \\
+This reflects the fact that AND and OR are linearly separable functions and thus are exactly described by a perceptron, which (as discussed above) is defined purely by direct dependencies.\cite{Muroga-01} For comparison, consider the XOR function, the classic example of a higher-order dependence that relies irreducibly on the specific combination of inputs $x_1$ and $x_2$ (Fig.~\ref{fig_maxEnt}g).
+We find that direct dependencies provide no information about the function ($S_\text{dir} = S_\text{tot}$), such that all the variability arises from either higher-order dependencies or latent stochasticity.
+Together, these results demonstrate how stochastic functions can be decomposed into their constituent parts. \\

 {\myfont Identifying optimal inputs}